 So it’s a pretty sweet deal from the personal interest side of it.
 The downside of it is that I’ll have to work in a quiet partitioned office (which I hadn’t been so keen on in the past).
 On the (literally) bright side, the office is nice and small, airy, and I can have the table by the window (according to my would-be boss).
 The glare from the sunlight will be horrible there though, so I don’t know.
 Whoa, slow down.
 I’m getting ahead of myself.

 The real downside of it is that I’ll have to give up a large chunk of my subtitles work.
-I think I’ll be okay with Netflix.
+I think I’ll be okay with the provider I’ve always worked for.
 But the other company I’m not so sure about.
 There’s a set requirement of how many programme hours their freelancer has to undertake per month.
 It’ll be really difficult, probably impossible, to reach that requirement, so I may well have to give up being their contracted freelancer.

 In any case, it’s decided.
 I’ve sent the e-mail.
 There’s no going back.
 Now what’s left is to sit tight and wait for their call, be it the heralder of yes news or no news.
 The wonderful thing in all this is that there is no bad news.
 There’s just one scary path, and a comfortable one.
 If I don’t get the job, I’m perfectly happy with what I have.
 If I get the job, it’ll scare me to death but I’ll learn a lot along the way, wherever that way may lead.